danielwidhiarto/EDTradingJournal/README.md

 **ED Trading Journal**

-Dibuat dengan ❤️ untuk para trader Indonesia
+Made with ❤️ for traders

 ---

 ## 📞 Support

-Jika ada pertanyaan atau butuh bantuan, silakan:
+If you have questions or need help:

-- Buat issue di repository
+- Create an issue in the repository
-- Kontak via email
+- Contact via email
-- Join komunitas trading
+- Join the trading community

 ---